deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 The following models are used to find the answer:

 * BERT model for prediction of query template type.
-Model performs classification of questions into 8 classes correponding to 8 query template types.
+Model performs classification of questions into 8 classes correponding to 8 query template types,

-* BERT entity detection model for extraction of entity substrings from the questions.
+* BERT entity detection model for extraction of entity substrings from the questions,

 * Substring extracted by the entity detection model is used for entity linking.
 Entity linking performs matching the substring with one of the Wikidata entities.
 Matching is based on Levenshtein distance between the substring and an entity title.
 The result of the matching procedure is a set of candidate entities.
-The reset is search of the entity among this set with one of the top-k relations predicted by classification model.
+The reset is search of the entity among this set with one of the top-k relations predicted by classification model,

-* BiGRU model for ranking of candidate relations.
+* BiGRU model for ranking of candidate relations,

-* BERT model for ranking of candidate relation paths.
+* BERT model for ranking of candidate relation paths,

 * Query generator model is used to fill query template with candidate entities and relations (to find valid combinations of entities and relations for query template).
 Query Generation model uses Wikidata HDT file.
 Query Generation Online model uses Wikidata Query Service.